ganesh614327/Ping-/README.md

-# Ping-
-This repository contains a PNG image file uploaded to GitHub.
-The image is provided in PNG format and can be viewed or downloaded directly from the repository.
+This file contains a Cisco network ping configuration/test used to verify connectivity between network devices.
+It can be used for basic network troubleshooting and connectivity testing.